All Episodes

 I mean, it is what it is when you buy it, and it's not something that grows.

-But what's horrendous about this is that the Democrats and the Liberals are trying to make every one of you think that the people are really soaking are the Warren Buffett's.
+But what's horrendous about this is that the Democrats and the liberals are trying to make every one of you think that the people are really soaking are the Warren Buffetts.

-Now, there's this story, Warren Buffett here is joining with the Clinton campaign, and he's all upset about tax rates too.
+Warren Buffett here is joining with the Clinton campaign, and he's all upset about tax rates too.

 I forget one of the two.

-I guess it'd be 46.
+I guess it'd be $46.

 Number two, Warren Buffett probably played a lower tax rate because a lot of his income, of course, comes from his investments.

-He's he's he's getting cap gains income.
+He's getting cap gains income.

-There was all kinds of things that you can do.
+There's all kinds of things that you can do.

 But the Democrats say, yeah, but look at how much he's left with and how little she's left with.

-And of course, that causes another spot.
+And of course, that causes another spike.

 Look, the point of all this is you have to stay engaged.